RUSSIAN SALAD WITH TUNA

 NOTES AND TIPS

-BIMBY MAYONNAISE METHOD
+MAYONNAISE WITH BIMBY (THERMOMIX) METHOD

 BIMBY MAYONNAISE INGREDIENTS

-250 ml of sunflower oil, 1 egg (60 g), 2 yolks, 1 teaspoon of lemon juice or 1 teaspoon of vinegar, ½ teaspoon of salt.
+About 1 cup + 1 tbsp sunflower oil (250 ml), 1 egg (about 60 g), 2 egg yolks, 1 teaspoon lemon juice or 1 teaspoon vinegar, 1/2 teaspoon salt.

 BIMBY MAYONNAISE PROCEDURE